scgbern/scgpico/content/research/parsingForAgileModeling/index.md

 ---
 Title: Parsing For Agile Modeling
 ---
+#Parsing For Agile Modeling
 #Dear Reader

 On this page, you will find supplementary material for the *Parsing for Agile Modeling* thesis.
-The thesis can be downloaded [from here](http://scg.unibe.ch/archive/phd/kurs-phd.pdf).
+The thesis can be downloaded [from here](/archive/phd/kurs-phd.pdf).

 ##Prepared Image
-A Pharo image with pre-loaded packages, tests, benchmarks and validations can be found in  [this archive](http://scg.unibe.ch/download/jk/parsingForAgileModeling/archive-final.zip).
+A Pharo image with pre-loaded packages, tests, benchmarks and validations can be found in  [this archive](/download/jk/parsingForAgileModeling/archive-final.zip).

 ###Image Info
 You can run all the PetitParser related tests from the TestRunner tool.
 The tests have the 'Petit' prefix.